Ron Luce: Militant Statements

-Some have criticized his organization, citing frequent militant statements.
 Ron Luce speaks of a battle that is waged against the "powers of darkness" and also implemented through the "Love of Jesus Christ" to the individual.
 Some of his statements: "This is war.
 And Jesus invites us to get into the action, telling us that the violent—the ‘forceful' ones—will lay hold of the kingdom."
 At a Cleveland "Acquire the Fire" event, he said, "The devil hates us, and we gotta be ready to fight and not be these passive little lukewarm, namby-pamby, kum-ba-yah, thumb-sucking babies that call themselves Christians.
 Jesus?
 He got mad! ...
 I want an attacking church!"
 Luce further exhorts his young followers to proclaim in unison: "I will keep my eyes on the battle, submitting to Your code, even when I don't understand."

 In a profile in Ministry Today magazine in 2014, Luce confirmed, "We're doing everything we can to raise up a young army who will change the world for Christ."